MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 35. After the **IF** statement, return the **ViewResult** result using the **View** method.
 Pass **cupcake** as a parameter to the **View** method.

-36. Add a method for the **Delete** action with the following information:
+36. Add a method with the following information:

     - Scope: **public**
     - Return type: **IActionResult**